MathWebSearch/mwsapi/README.md

 The second index is called tema-segments and contains a list of known segments as well as their hashes.
 As a hash implementation we use SHA256.

+### TemaSearch Query

+The program in `cmd/temaquery` can run queries against the elasticsearch part of Temasearch.
+Queries are defined by the [Query Struct](tema/query/main.go) and consist of two parameters:

+- Some text to search the index for
+- A list of mathwebsearch ids that were found by normal MathWebSearch

+A query may have both text and ids to search for, but it must not be empty.
+These can be provided to `temaquery` using the `text` and `ids` parameters.
+For example:

+`out/temaquery -text "Hello" -ids 1,2,3`

+Normal results are returned as JSON to STDOUT.
+The results are defined by the [Result Struct](tema/query/main.go).

+All queries are paginated -- by default they return the first 10 results.
+The parameters `-from` and `-size` can be used to customize the result set.

+Sometimes it is only important how many results are returned, not the results themselves.
+For this purpose the `-count` flag can be provided.

+Internally, each query consists of two phases:

+- The Document Phase.
+This intially queries elasticsearch to find all matching documents.
+- The Highlight Phase.
+For each returned document, elasticsearch is queried again to highlight matching segments.

+A normal query runs both phases.
+For debugging, it is possible to only run the document phase by running the `-document-phase-only` flag.

 ## Docker